csquared/neuron/README.md

 `neuron` is a UNIX process wrapper that runs a command in an ENV, all configured in etcd.

-The envs are stored in named directories and the processes in specific keys.

 Neuron watches etcd for changes and either restarts your process or exits gracefully when they occur.
 This allows ENV or command changes to propagate to your running processes without deploying new code.

 ## usage